 North America, North of Mexico.
 Working paper published online by the

 pp., has all of the updates (except for the past five years, of

 course).
 The new numbering system from this resource has been adopted

 here, and on the pages you will see the column number listed as "P3#".]

 New images of many new state records have been or are being added.]

 Some terms that you will see on this website that are useful to know:

 If you've got a question about butterflies and moths (Macrolepidoptera) from the state of Georgia, or for that matter, from the southeastern United States, you've come to the right place (hopefully)!
 The major intent of this site is to help you with identification of moths that you may find in the state of Georgia, as well as the neighboring states of Alabama, Tennessee, North Carolina, South Carolina, and (northern) Florida.
 Currently, this site has reasonable representation of some butterfly families (Papilionidae, Lycaenidae, Nymphalidae) as well, though some of the websites links on the links page have much more complete coverage.
 This site is going to be under constant modification and enhancement, but currently the site includes a hypothetical list of Lepidoptera of Georgia from all families (including micros), and over 1000 pictures of macromoths and some of their larvae.
-Among the pictures are many species that you may not find pictured in readily available field guides (are there any readily available field guides out there anymore now that Charlie Covell's Peterson field guide has been discontinued?), or, for that matter, in some of the other books that are available.
+Among the pictures are many species that you may not find pictured in readily available field guides, or, for that matter, in some of the other books that are available.
 More and more pictures will be added as the months pass.